wEB DESIGN | AI | Technology

 My Responsibility

-As a Product Designer, I worked on every stage of the design process with the team and led the presentation pitch to the client.
+As a Product Designer, I worked on every stage of the design process with the team and led the ideation phase.

-Secondary research, competitive analysis, design strategy, brand strategy, UX wireframes, prototyping, user testing, iterations, and presentation decks
+Contributed to secondary research, competitive analysis, design, and brand strategy, UX wireframes, prototyping, user testing, and iterative design improvements; also developed presentation decks to communicate key insights and outcomes.

 Solution